Microfinance For Women Summary

 Earnings from businesses help pay for school expenses (books, school bags, shoes, uniforms).

 3. Improved Merchandise

 As the women progress successfully through loan cycles there is a marked improvement in the assortment and display of their merchandise.

 4. Role Models

-More importantly, women who are on their third or fourth loan cycle have not only become role models for other women but also for other men in the community.
+Women share their knowledge with others in teh community and become role models for both men and women in the community.
 Several men are helping their wives run the business.